mzgh13/builder-os-ideation/CompanyOS_Context.md

 *(This grand vision serves as the guiding star, with the immediate focus on a pragmatic MVP to build towards it.)*

-## 4. The Initial Strategy: CompanyOS Integration Hub (MVP)
+## 4. The Initial Strategy: <SaaS-OS> Integration Hub (MVP)

-The core strategic refinement is to **radically focus initial efforts on establishing the "CompanyOS Integration Hub" as a best-in-class, revenue-generating product for a specific, high-value vertical.**
+The core strategic refinement is to **radically focus initial efforts on establishing the "<SaaS-OS> Integration Hub" as a best-in-class, revenue-generating product for a specific, high-value vertical.**

 *   **Overarching Principle:** Laser focus on a single, well-defined vertical beachhead to deliver "10x value" through pre-built, AI-powered "Killer Workflows."
 *   **Core Rationale:**